j2store/userguide/options.md

 **Checkbox** This option provides facility to select multiple options at a time.

-* E.g., if asked to give more than one choice for summer vacation, multiple check boxes can be checked simultaneously to list the places.
+* E.g., if the products are listed and asked to select, multiple check boxes can be checked simultaneously to select the products.

 If these options are selected from the list, then a new row of fields will appear to enter the option values for the selected option.
 Any number of option values can be added to the selected option.